mbia-ITU/.github/profile/README.md

 ## Hi there 👋
-This organization contain all the projects i've made during my time at ITU, that are publicly available.
+This organization contains all the projects i've made during my time at ITU, that are publicly available.

 ## Table of Contents 📋